 And so we discovered that education is not something which the teacher does, but that it is a natural process which develops spontaneously in the human being.
 It is not acquired by listening to words, but in virtue of experiences in which the child acts on his environment.
 The teacher’s task is not to talk, but to prepare and arrange a series of motives for cultural activity in a special environment made for the child.”

 Dr. Maria Montessori, The Absorbent Mind

 Red Oak is a traditional Montessori program.
 Our staff is committed to the Montessori philosophy.
 At Red Oak we believe that each child is an individual and should be treated as such.
-We take the time to learn about each child and prepare work for the classroom with each of the individual children in mind.
-This prepared environment allows the students to make choices.
-These choices allow the child the freedom they need to learn, grow and meet each of their individual developmental stages.
+We take the time to learn about each child and to create a prepared environment that supports individual student choices.
+These choices allow the child the freedom they need to learn, grow and strive for each of their developmental stages.

 The children who attend Red Oak Montessori are encouraged to teach, collaborate and help each other.
 The teacher’s role is guided yet unobtrusive so that the child actively participates in his/her learning.
 Mixed age groups give the child room to grow as his/her interests lead from one level of complexity to another.
 Grouping children ages 3-6 together permits the younger children a graded series of models for imitation, and the older students an opportunity to reinforce their own knowledge by helping the younger students.